wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 You can also configure the [internal low-frequency oscillator](#internal-low-frequency-oscillator) to modulate the pulse width.

-Here's some examples of the pulse wave's sound:
+Here are some examples of the pulse wave's sounds:

 <div class="winter-audio-player">
     <audio title="pulse wave" controls crossorigin="anonymous" src="https://storage.googleapis.com/files.winterbloom.com/gemini/square_octaves.mp3"></audio>